bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Tax properties

-Tax properties rely on `code`s, which are specific to third-party tax providers.
+Tax properties rely on `code`s specific to third-party tax providers.
 Consult a tax provider's documentation to identify supported `code`s.
 The `code`s used in tax properties are not tax codes.
 See [Tax properties versus tax codes](#tax-properties-versus-tax-codes).

 ### Create tax properties